WORLD LEADER AND REGIONAL PARTNER

 With three international top researchers as directors, the institute is positioned to become a world leader in ageing research.
 We also have strong regional, national and international partnerships to enhance innovation and output.

-- An architecture competition yielded the ideal design for our future building.
+An architecture competition yielded the ideal design for our future building.
 The administration has moved to the new premises on March 18 th 2013.
-Soon, the research departments will also be able to move into their state-of-the-art laboratories.
+The research departments moved into their state-of-the-art laboratories from January 2014.

 ... and its new building

-- Another unique feature of the building is its use of public space to welcome people from outside the institute, facilitate open dialogue and exchange of ideas among the scientific community as well as the public: The institute will house an auditorium, seven seminar rooms, a cafeteria, a lounge and an open foyer for public functions.
+Another unique feature of the building is its use of public space to welcome people from outside the institute, facilitate open dialogue and exchange of ideas among the scientific community as well as the public: The institute houses an auditorium, seven seminar rooms, a cafeteria, a lounge and an open foyer for public functions.